fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    ```

    Replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with
-   the actual values of Etcd and Prometheus, which will be used by the Aperture
+   the actual values of etcd and Prometheus, which will be used by the Aperture
    Controller.

    <Tabs groupId="setup" queryString>